MARCEL DUCHAMP

 He took an ordinary Article of life, placed it so that its useful significance disappeared under the new title and point of view—created a new thought for that object.
 [Emphasis added, Ed.]

-The fact that Ms. Norton’s article refers to Fountain as “Buddha of the Bathroom” is explained by the lines of her article in which she states: “Yet to any ‘innocent’ eye how pleasant is its chaste simplicity of lie and color!
+The fact that Ms. Norton’s article in The Blind Man relating to Fountain is entitled “Buddha of the Bathroom” is explained by her statement in the article that: “Yet to any ‘innocent’ eye how pleasant is its chaste simplicity of line and color!
 Someone said, ‘Like a lovely Buddha’. . . .”
-Whether Louise Norton did or did not actually hear someone say that, by saying so she nonetheless clearly explained that the title of her article was based on the fact that the outline of Fountain (in particular the main cavity of Fountain) if observed by an “innocent” eye could see-it-as the shape of the sitting Buddha; and that was just another way for her to illustrate how Duchamp illustrated and addressed seeing-as with his readymade Fountain.
+Whether Louise Norton did or did not actually hear someone say that, by saying so she nonetheless clearly explained that the title of her article was based on the fact that the outline of Fountain if observed by an “innocent” eye (the eye of one who had no knowledge or concept of a so-called urinal) could see it not as a urinal but merely as an object in the shape of the sitting Buddha.
+That was just another way in which Louise Norton expressed how Duchamp illustrated and addressed the concept seeing-as with his readymade Fountain.

-Louise Norton in “Buddha of the Bathroom” also explains the concept of seeing-as that was materialized by Fountain, by stating the example that: “. . . . although a man marry he can never be only a husband.
+In “Buddha of the Bathroom” Ms. Norton also explains the concept of seeing-as that was materialized by Fountain, by stating as examples that: “. . . . although a man marry he can never be only a husband.
 Besides being a money making device . . . to his employees he is nothing but their ‘Boss,’ to his children only their ‘Father,’ and to himself certainly something more complex.”

 To those who say that Mr. Mutt’s exhibit may be Art, but is it the Art of Mr. Mutt since a plumber made it?
 I reply simply that the Fountain was not made by a plumber but by the force of an imagination . . . .

-For the benefit of any individuals who may still find the concept of “seeing-as” elusive or confusing, prior to addressing below several of the other philosophical concepts that Marcel Duchamp illustrated and materialized with his readymades, the following quotations of just a few of the many philosophers, and luminaries in other fields, who have addressed the concept “seeing-as” are presented to further clarify that concept.
+Prior to addressing several of the other philosophical concepts that Duchamp materialized with readymades, set forth below are just a few of the many quotations by luminaries in various fields who have addressed the concept “seeing-as.”

-With respect to individuals unfamiliar with the concept of seeing-as, it may also be explained, illustrated and clarified by the following example.
+With respect to individuals who are not familiar with the concept “seeing-as” it may also be explained, illustrated and clarified by the following example.
 Imagine that a highly intelligent adult native who had always lived in the wilderness, without contact of any sort with anyone or anything outside of his isolated primitive world, one day finds the white porcelain object (Duchamp’s Fountain) that is shown in the image above.
 What would he think that the object was?
 What would he think that it should be used for?
 He might see it as being a rare, beautiful object, in which to display precious ornaments.
 He might see it as being a mysterious, sacred object, to be worshipped by the members of his tribe.
 It is more likely that he would see it in one of those ways or as something else, but not as a urinal.
-The point of the foregoing example being that the object shown in the image above is not necessarily seen as a urinal; because in fact, essentially it is not a urinal.
-It is merely whatever a person learns to use, name, identify and classify that object as.
-And the use, name, identity and classification that a person creates for or learns about an object is what that person sees that object to be.
-In other words; that is what the person sees the object as.
-That is the concept seeing-as that Marcel Duchamp addressed, illustrated and materialized with Fountain.
+The point of the foregoing example being that the object shown in the image above is not necessarily seen as a urinal; because in fact, essentially it is not a urinal; because meaning is not inherent in things.
+It is merely whatever a person has learned to use, name, identify and classify that object as.
+And the use, name, identity and classification that a person has, or learns or creates for an object is what that person sees that object to be; in other words; that is what the person sees it as.
+That is the philosophical concept seeing-as that Marcel Duchamp addressed, illustrated and materialized with Fountain; as well as with numerous other readymades.

 Duchamp was not only interested in the concept of seeing-as.
-He was also aware of, attracted to, and interested in living in accordance with, an objective world-view based on “not-seeing-as”; that is, a world view that we sometimes refer to as “Non-Conceptual-Perception”.
-He indicated his interest in the philosophical concept of “not-seeing-as” in a note in the 1934 boxed collection that he created of 94 documents, entitled The Bride Stripped Bare by her Bachelors Even, which is called The Green Box, in which Duchamp stated: “To lose the possibility of recognizing 2 similar objects—2 colors, 2 laces, 2 hats, 2 forms whatsoever.
+He was also aware of and interested in living in accordance with, an objective world-view based on “not-seeing-as.”
+That is, a world-view that we can refer to as “Non-Conceptual-Perception” (which some call “simply-seeing” or “non-epistemic seeing.”)
+Duchamp indicated his interest in the philosophical concept of “not-seeing-as” in a note in the 1934 boxed collection that he created of 94 documents, entitled The Bride Stripped Bare by her Bachelors Even, which is called The Green Box, in which Duchamp stated: “To lose the possibility of recognizing 2 similar objects—2 colors, 2 laces, 2 hats, 2 forms whatsoever.
 To arrive at the Impossibility of sufficient visual memory, to transfer from one like object to another the memory imprint.”

-With respect to the foregoing statement by Duchamp, the following quotation from Heaven and Hell by Aldous Huxley addresses the same idea.
+With respect to the foregoing statement by Duchamp, the following quotation from Heaven and Hell (Harper and Brothers, 1956) by the prominent English writer and philosopher Aldous Huxley addresses the same idea.

 [O]ur perceptions of the external world are habitually clouded by the verbal notions in terms of which we do our thinking.
 We are forever attempting to convert things into signs for the more intelligible abstractions of our own invention.
 But in doing so, we rob these things of a great deal of their native thinghood.